rjspencer/docs/theming.md

 PreviousPhotoUrl, NextPhotoUrl
 :	the permalink of the photo previous/next to the current one if it exists

+### Variables With Options
+**PhotoAddToCartLink**
+Creates a link that, when clicked, will add the photo to the user's cart

+`photoId` (*required*)

+	the ID of the photo you want to add to the user's cart

+`text`

+	the text to be put inside the <a> tag

+	accepted values are any string (HTML included)

+    defaults to "Add To Cart"

+`closeTag`

+	whether or not to close the <a> tag

+	accepted values are true or false

+	defaults to true

+`class`

+	the class to assign to the <a> tag

+	accepted values are any string

+	defaults to none

 ### If Statements
 `if:PhotoCanBeSold`